SysKitTeam/docs-point/faq/licensing.md

 ## What does Syskit consider as a licensed Microsoft 365 user?

-SysKit Point licenses are calculated based on your M365 assigned licenses.
+Syskit Point licenses are calculated based on your M365 assigned licenses.
 Only unique users and resources will be counted.
 Guest Users only fit into that category if they have a license assigned.
 [Read more details here](../licensing-activation/licensed-users-count.md).

 ## What will my Syskit Point subscription cost?